“They don’t really care about us … “

 “Okaay!”
 Carrie snapped and picked up the pencil, starting for the third time on a character sketch.
 Yup, there was a really long way to San Diego Comic-Con.

 They had been here all afternoon, Lin calling suddenly saying she had to come over because she had a new idea.
-This usually meant Lin had had a new row with her m0m.
-Julia Christakis (who had now become Julia Stephen again) still wavered on whether to go back to England or not, apparently having a stroke of guilty conscience after Lin’s dad had died.
+This usually meant Lin had had a new row with her mom.
+Julia Kouris still wavered on whether to go back to England or not, apparently having a stroke of guilty conscience after Lin’s dad had died.
 At least every second week or so.
 The other weeks she had made up her mind to go to the UK.

 And Lin actually wanted her mother to leave – or so she said.
 Then I can ‘do whatever the hell I want!’